How To Make a Request for Quote // Step-By-Step Guide

 Remember: Supplier will quote only on the Info you have provided

-Remember that when you ask a supplier to make a quote, they will only use the information you have provided them about your product.
-You made a well-defined spec sheet in the previous section/blog post.
-This is the time that you start to share the product spec sheet.
-When the supplier receives the product spec sheet, they will have a project manager or an engineer who will go over the product spec sheet line by line to calculate the cost.
+Remember that when you ask a supplier to make a quote, they will only use the information you provided about your product.
+In the previous section/blog post, you made a well-defined spec sheet.
+This is the time to start sharing it.
+When the supplier receives the product spec sheet, they will have a project manager or an engineer who will go over it line by line to calculate the cost.

-You also need to ensure that you can easily share the product spec sheet.
+You also need to ensure you can easily share the product spec sheet.
 Your contact with the factory will take the product spec sheet and share it with all appropriate departments and staff.
 What WON’T be shared is the various emails you sent to them asking about the product, questions, etc., so if you asked for a change in an email, it would not be included unless you update the product spec sheet.

 How to create an RFQ